damianhakert/damianhakert.github.io/source/handbook/positioning-faq/index.md

         - Pricing - we are much more cost effective.
 * I use BitBucket.
 What can GitLab offer me?
     1. BitBucket has done a lot for the enterprise Git space.
 Great company.
-    1. GitLab.com and Community Edition are completely free - BitBucket.com is pay if you have more than 5 competitors.
+    1. GitLab.com and Community Edition are completely free - BitBucket.com is pay if you have more than 5 users.
     1. Backed by a community of a few hundred thousand developers and 1,000 contributors.
     1. We launch new features monthly and are iterating on our product faster than anyone in the market.
 Thanks to our community and our open-way of working, we’ve been able to release new features quickly and effectively.
         - Job’s blog post on the topic is a great read, https://about.gitlab.com/2015/04/15/bitbucket-vs-gitlab-com/